j-q-arnold/varlog/README.md

 * Application tags, `aaaaa` and such, can be filtered.
 One might Want to retrieve only lines related to a specific application.
 * Every line in the file has a unique sequence number, starting at zero.
-  When filtering lines or counting, one can use the sequence number to confirm data are as expected.
+  When filtering or counting lines, one can use the sequence number to confirm data are as expected.
 * Message levels, `ERROR` and such, also are useful filters.